Synerty/peek-mobile-theme/docs/generic_sections/information_screen/information_screen.rst

 SCSS Files
 ----------

-The Details looks classes are found in the :file:`_information_section.scss`.
+The Information style classes are found in the :file:`_information_section.scss`.

 The Information Section HTML layout classes are found in the :file:`_information_section.web.scss`.